<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id={your-pixel-id-goes-here}&amp;ev=PageView&amp;noscript=1">

 Is it to improve your heart health and conditioning?
 Cardio should definitely come first.
 Is it to get stronger and build lean muscle tissue?
 In those cases, weights should come first.
 Is it to lose fat?
 You can do them literally in any order.

 Remember, body change is a STIMULUS-LED process.
 It won’t do anything unless it’s stimulated in that direction.
 So, what is the outcome you are looking for?
-Answer that and you will know activity to put first
+Answer that and you will know the activity to put first

 Here are pitfalls that you can avoid depending on your goals: